*CALVS will not post specific prices on the website because they may change frequently.

 - Products: CALVS charges for products will be similar to what you might pay for them elsewhere.
 For example, if you can buy a vial of vaccine at the local feed store, the price CALVS charges will be similar.
 CALVS will not match prices though.
 CALVS prices are based on the cost that CALVS pays.

-- Services: Services may include products, such as a local numbing agent, but more importantly they compensate for Dr. Johnson’s skills, knowledge, and training.
+- Services: Services may include products, such as a local numbing agent, but more importantly they compensate for Dr. Johnson’s professional skills, knowledge, and training.
 Services and products are sometimes charged simultaneously.
-In the case of vaccine administration, you will see two items on your invoice.
+In the case of vaccine administration, you may see two items on your invoice.
 One item will be the product itself.
-The other item will be a vaccination fee (typically $5-15 per animal).
-The vaccination fee is the service portion and relates to the time required for administration and the value provided by Dr. Johnson’s discernment of which vaccine(s) should be used, proper handling of the vaccine, proper administration, ability to care for the animal should there be an adverse reaction, etc.
+The other item will be a service item (such as “time”) – typically $5-15 per animal.
+The service portion relates to the time required for administration and the value provided by Dr. Johnson’s discernment of which vaccine(s) should be used, proper handling of the vaccine, proper administration, ability to care for the animal should there be an adverse reaction, etc.